Ron Galella: Early life

 Galella was born in New York City on January 10, 1931, in a family of Italian heritage.
 His father, Vincenzo, was an immigrant from Muro Lucano, Basilicata, who manufactured pianos and coffins; his mother, Michelina (Marinaccio), was born in New Jersey to immigrants from Benevento, Campania, and worked as a crochet beader.
 After graduating high school, he won a two-year scholarship at the Pratt Institute in Brooklyn but turned it down due to his deficiencies in mathematics.

 Galella served as a United States Air Force photographer from 1951 to 1955, including during the Korean War.
-He later attended the Art Center College of Design in Los Angeles, California, graduating with a degree in photojournalism in 1958.
+He later attended the Art Center College of Design in Pasadena, California, graduating with a degree in photojournalism in 1958.
 In his free time, Galella took pictures of the stars arriving at film premieres, selling them to magazines like National Enquirer and Photoplay.
-He soon became known for his photographic approach, portraying famous people out of the spotlight.
+He soon became known for his photographic approach, portraying famous people out of the spotlight, usually in spontaneous expressions.